WedersonCD/customBarChart/README.md

 - Align: Horizontal alignment of text.

-### Bar Settings
+### Others Settings

 ------------

-- gap: gap betwwen the bars in %, you can use '30%' or 0.3 values.
+- Bar Gap: gap betwwen the bars in %, you can use '30%' or 0.3 values.
 Use '-100%' to overlap the bars.

+- Number Visible Items: Number of visible items in X axis.

 ### Samples

 ------------